-As at the date of this Prospectus, the Issuer, the Series C Bonds, the Series D Bonds and the Original Series E Bonds are each assigned a "BBB" rating with a stable outlook by S&P. Furthermore, the Issuer and the Original Series E Bonds are assigned a "Baa2" rating with a stable outlook by Moody's.
-The Issuer's undated, direct, unconditional, unsecured and subordinated notes in aggregate principal amount of €500,000,000 subject to interest rate reset with a first call date 2022 (the "Hybrid Notes") are assigned a "BB+" rating with a stable outlook by S&P and a "Ba1" rating with a stable outlook by Moody's.
-The Further Series E Bonds are expected to be assigned a "BBB" rating with a stable outlook by S&P and a "Baa2" rating with a stable outlook by Moody's.
+As at the date of this Prospectus, the Issuer, the Series C Bonds and the Series D Bonds are each assigned a "BBB-" rating with a stable outlook by S&P. The rating was assigned by S&P on 21 November 2014 raising the Issuer's previous rating from "BB+".
+At the same time, S&P raised the rating on the Series C Bonds and the Series D Bonds from 'BB+' to 'BBB-'.
+Furthermore, the Issuer is assigned a "Baa2" rating with a stable outlook by Moody's.
+The Issuer has undertaken in the Conditions of the Series E Bonds that it will use its reasonable endeavours to obtain a rating for the Series E Bonds from a Rating Agency (as defined in the Conditions of the Series E Bonds) within 90 days after the Closing Date (as defined in the Conditions of the Series E Bonds).
+The Issuer will announce any rating it receives from a Rating Agency for the Series E Bonds to the bondholders as soon as practicable following the receipt of such a rating (which will include details of the rating and the identity of the Rating Agency).
 A rating by a rating agency or a third party is not a recommendation to buy, sell or hold Series E Bonds and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency or third party.
-There is no guarantee that the rating will remain stable for a certain period of time and that it will not be reduced or withdrawn completely. should this be necessary in the rating agency's or third party's opinion.
+There is no guarantee that the rating will remain stable for a certain period of time and that it will not be reduced or withdrawn completely, should this be necessary in the rating agency's or third party's opinion.
 A suspension, reduction or withdrawal of the rating assigned to the Issuer or to any of its outstanding bonds may adversely affect the market price of the Series E Bonds and their tradability.
 In general, European regulated investors are restricted under the CRA Regulation from using credit ratings for regulatory purposes, unless such ratings are issued by a credit rating agency established in the EU and registered under the CRA Regulation (and such registration has not been withdrawn or suspended), subject to transitional provisions that apply in certain circumstances whilst the registration application is pending.
 Such general restriction will also apply in the case of credit ratings issued by non-EU credit rating agencies, unless the relevant credit ratings are endorsed by an EU-registered credit rating agency or the relevant non-EU rating agency is certified in accordance with the CRA Regulation (and such endorsement action or certification, as the case may be, has not been withdrawn or suspended).
 The list of registered and certified rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation is not conclusive evidence of the status of the relevant rating agency included in such list, as there may be delays between certain supervisory measures being taken against a relevant rating agency and the publication of the updated ESMA list.
 Certain information with respect to the credit rating agency and rating of the Issuer is set out on the cover of this Prospectus.